How to Avoid Others Getting into Your Snapchat Account

 Unauthorized changes to this information can lock you out and make recovery challenging.
 Regularly reviewing and confirming your account details can help spot and promptly address unauthorized changes.

-How to Strengthen Your Snapchat Account Safety
+How to Avoid Others Getting into Your Snapchat Account

 1Enable Two-Factor Authentication (2FA)